 Router C sends a unicast response to A

 In reactive mode, HWMP+ is very much like AODV (Ad-hoc On-demand Distance Vector).
 All paths are discovered on-demand, by flooding Path Request (PREQ) message in the network.
 The destination node or some router that has a path to the destination will reply with a Path Response (PREP).
 Note that if the destination address belongs to a client, the AP this client is connected to will serve as a proxy for him (i.e. reply to PREQs on his behalf).

 This mode is best suited for mobile networks, and/or when most of the communication happens between intra-mesh nodes.

 Internal nodes respond with PREGs

-The portals will announce their presence by flooding Root Announcement (RANN) message in the network.
+The portals will announce their presence by flooding the Root Announcement (RANN) message in the network.
 Internal nodes will reply with a Path Registration (PREG) message.
 The result of this process will be routing trees with roots in the portal.

 Data flow path

-After link disappears, error is propagated upstream
+After the link disappears, an error is propagated upstream

 HWMP+ uses Path Error (PERR) message to notify that a link has disappeared.
 The message is propagated to all upstream nodes up to the data source.
-The source on PERR reception restarts path discovery process.
+The source on PERR reception restarts the path discovery process.